Tree Surveys in Birmingham for Planning Permission

-So, if you have a tree problem and want to get planning permission, you’ll need a BS5837 tree survey and tree constraints plan drawing—as a minimum.
+So, if you have a tree problem and want to get a successful planning application, you’ll need a BS5837 tree survey and tree constraints plan drawing—as a minimum.

-If you need a tree report, your first port of call will be a BS5837 Tree Survey.
-But, before we set foot on your site, we’ll ask you key questions about what you’re planning to do, how, and where.
+If you need a tree survey report, your first port of call will be a BS5837 tree survey.
+But, before we set foot on your site, we’ll ask you key questions about what you’re planning to do, how and where.

 Arbtech – Most Trusted on Trust Pilot and Reviews.co.uk

 The reason for this is simple; we want to get you through planning, first time – fast.

 We’ve been helping people solve their tree problems for 16 years, so we know that without this information, delays and disappointment are inevitable.